google/or-tools/ortools/routing/docs/migration.md

 ## Dimensions and Variables

-When working with dimensions, the variable accessors also change to snake_case.
+When working with dimensions, the variable accessors also change to `snake_case`.

 ### Legacy